 Replacing a surface car park on a prominent corner site in Manchester City Centre, the 18,500 sq. m campus comprises a range of teaching spaces including: two theatres, rehearsal spaces, dedicated music practice rooms, live rooms and recording studios, arts studios, shared workshop spaces, film and rehearsal studios, computing workshops, graphic design suites, and games design and computing rooms.

 Based on a contemporary reimagining of a collegiate courtyard design, the proposed campus is a 5-storey urban block encircling a covered central courtyard.
 This courtyard forms the heart of the campus with social/informal learning spaces on terraces at various levels within the courtyard, culminating in external terraces at roof level, with primary circulation routes passing through the courtyard at each level.
 The surrounding teaching blocks are based on a simple and highly flexible structural grid designed specifically to ensure future flexibility.

-The main theatre, located at the centre of the courtyard, is designed as a “jewel box”, clad with folded metal panels in a pyramidal shape.
+The main theatre, located at the centre of the courtyard, is designed as a “jewel box”, clad with embossed and perforated coloured stainless steel panels.
 Its distinctive form is visible through double height entrances from the surrounding streets, advertising the College’s exciting and varied curriculum to students and presenting a distinctive venue for public events and theatre nights.

 To create distinct identities for the two separate functions – the further education college (The Manchester College) and the university level provision (UCEN) – each has a dedicated entrance.
 The topography allows these to be at different levels, ground and first, connected by a wide, inhabitable staircase within the courtyard.
 While specialist facilities can be shared, each function has its own social areas, external roof terraces, libraries and learning resource centres.
 UCEN facilities are generally arranged on the eastern and southern (New Bridge St) wings, and Manchester College facilities on the northern and west (Ducie Street) wings.

 The proposals draw on Manchester’s industrial heritage.
 The masonry construction is reminiscent of the massive Brewery buildings which once stood on the site, whilst the ‘woven’ pattern in which the masonry panels are arranged is intended to invoke the area’s history of textile manufacturing.